Clara-1606/Mouvie-Kotlin/README.md

 We use the API: https://www.themoviedb.org/

 We had to create an account, and we can use it for free if it's not for commercial purposes.

+### Routes used
+- GET /movie/popular -> Used in the trending screen
+- GET /movie/{id} -> Get the movie details
+- GET /movie/{movieId}/recommendations -> Get the recommendations based on the given movie
+- GET /movie/{movieId}/similar -> Get the similar movies based on the given movie
+- GET /movie/{movieId}/credits -> Get the cast and crew of the given movie
+- GET /search/movie -> Search movies based on the given input
+- GET /movie/{movieId}/watch/providers -> Get the watch providers of the given movie

 ## Database
 For favorites, we use the ORM Room.